 2.2.
 Design a 4 week stressor regimen in which each of the seven stressors (i.e., wet cage, dampened sawdust, tilted cage, empty cage, social stress, mice restraint and disruption of light / dark cycle) is utilized once a week, on a different day each week.
 For a possible design see Table 1.

 2.3.
-Following 1 week of acclimation initiate stressors application (mice should be approximately 4 weeks old).
+Following 1 week of acclimation (see 1.6.) initiate stressors application (mice should be approximately 4 weeks old).

 2.4.
 Each day, before stressor application, transfer the cages of the UCMS group from the housing room to the UCMS room.

 2.5.
-During stressor application, block access to rodent chow and water for the UCMS group (except during reversal of light / dark cycle); this could be obtained by replacement of the original cage lid (which contains food and water), to an empty cage lid.
+During stressor applications, block access to rodent chow and water for the UCMS group (except during reversal of light / dark cycle).

+Note: This could be obtained by replacement of the original cage lid (which contains food and water), to an empty cage lid.

 2.6.
-Stressors.
-Apply the following stressors according to the regimen you have designed earlier (see 2.2.):
+Apply the following stressors according to the regimen designed earlier (see 2.2.):

 2.6.1.
-Wet cage.
+Wet cage

+2.6.1.1.
 Place mice together with their home cage counterparts in an empty cage (i.e., cage without sawdust).

-Fill the empty cage with water kept at 24 ± 1 °C; to a depth of 1 cm (pour with caution to avoid direct water spillage on mice).
+2.6.1.2.
+Fill the empty cage with water kept at 24 ± 1 °C to a depth of 1 cm (pour with caution to avoid direct water spillage on mice).
 Keep mice in the wet cage for 4 h.

+2.6.1.3.
 Transfer each mouse to a separate individual transient drying cage with a heat lamp above it, a heat pad under it and paper towel bedding.
-Place a thermometer in the transient cage to verify the temperature does not exceed 37 °C. Keep each mouse in the transient cage until it is dry and looks invigorated (approximately 10-15 min).
+Place a thermometer in the transient cage to verify the temperature does not exceed 37 °C.

+2.6.1.4.
+Keep each mouse in the transient cage until it is dry and looks invigorated (approximately 10-15 min).
 Return mice to home cage with same counterparts.

 2.6.2.
-Dampened sawdust.
+Dampened sawdust

+2.6.2.1.
 Pour water kept at 24 ± 1 °C to the home cage until the sawdust is moderately dampened (pour with caution to avoid direct water spillage on mice).

+Note: It is not necessary to use fresh sawdust before pouring the water.

-After 4 h dry mice in transient cages as described in 2.6.1..
+2.6.2.2.
+After 4 h dry mice in transient cages as described in 2.6.1.3..
 Place mice with home cage counterparts in a sterile cage with fresh sawdust.

 2.6.3.
-Tilted cage.
+Tilted cage

+2.6.3.1.
 Tilt cages at 45° against the wall for 4 h.

-During this stressor mice remain in their home cage with their counterparts.
+Note: During this stressor mice remain in their home cage with their counterparts.

 2.6.4.
-Empty cage.
+Empty cage

+2.6.4.1.
 Transfer mice, along with their specific home cage counterparts, from the home cage to an empty cage for 4 h.

 2.6.5.
-Social stress.
+Social stress

+2.6.5.1.
 Transfer mice, along with their specific home cage counterparts, from the home cage to a cage which was housed by a different group of mice for a period of at least 3 d prior to stressor application.
 Keep mice at the unfamiliar cage for 4 h.

-To avoid uncertainty place a sticker on each cage to indicate mice origin cage.
+Note: To avoid uncertainty place a sticker on each cage to indicate mice origin cage.

 2.6.6.
-Mice Restraint.
+Mice Restraint

+2.6.6.1.
 Place each mouse separately in a clean mouse restrainer for 4 h.
 Return mice to home cage with same counterparts.

 2.6.7.
-Disruption of light / dark cycle.
+Disruption of light / dark cycle

+2.6.7.1.
 Transfer mice, in their home cage with their specific counterparts, to the UCMS room.
 Keep the light on, for 24 consecutive h.

-Only during this stressor mice will be allowed ad libitum access to rodent chow and water.
+Note: Only during this stressor mice will be allowed ad libitum access to rodent chow and water.